aarondraczynski/revolver/README.md

 ---

 ### Installing the Revolver web companion
-Before you setup the Revolver web companion, ensure that your server environment is compatible with the technologies listed above.
+Before you setup the Revolver web companion, ensure that your server environment is compatible with the technologies listed above, then copy the files to your server.

 #### Create database
 MySQL database credentials should be supplied in _app/config/database.php_.
 A SQL database dump is included for schema generation.
 Importantly, this database dump includes records for Revolver's built-in scripts in the **scripts** table.